MicrosoftDocs/OfficeDocs-Support/Outlook/Client/calendaring/meeting-tracking-tab-not-updated.md

 Additionally, if you enabled the **Update tracking information, and then delete responses** option in Outlook, the meeting responses are not deleted as expected.

+Another scenario is in classic Outlook when an attendee responds with **Send the Response Now**.
+The workaround is to have the attendee look at the Tracking tab in their own Outlook client.

 ## Cause

 The meeting responses are being processed by another client, device, or third-party application.
 These may include, but are not limited to, the following.